 Credits

-This post was inspired by Per Högselius gave excellent an lecture at the course Stockholms Teknikhistoria.
-Other entries also inspired by the same course include Making Belief : A Brief History of World Expos, What We Need Libraries For, and Atomic Swing : A Brief History of the Shifting Swedish Nuclear Policy..
+This post was inspired by Per Högselius’ lecture at the course Stockholm’s History of Technology.
+Other entries also inspired by the same course include Making Belief : A Brief History of World Expos, What We Need Libraries For Atomic Swing : A Brief History of the Shifting Swedish Nuclear Policy and The Battle of the Elms and the End of Swedish Technocracy.